-On the 5th the State Board of Health took financial action in the matter of the Cotner Medical college, the medical school of Cotner university.
-It was decided to grant certificates to practice to the class graduated by the school last June, but a warning was served on the present senior class and the faculty that facilities for clinical instruction in medicine must be provided better than those now at hand.
+On the 8th the State Board of Health took financial action in the matter of ical school of Cotner university.
+It was ing a full force.
+Without warning, decided to grant certificates to practice and in a manner wholly inexplainable, than those now at hand.
 It was held that the school had complied at least with the spirit, and that in fture both letter and spirit must be observed.

-The church social is a serious thing for young men of limited means in all sections of America, but in Kentucky Tennessee and West Virginia it is positively dangerous.
-Hardly an affair of the kind is held in the rural regions that at least one man does not give up his life-not to religion, but to one or another of the thousand feuds of that
+The church social is a serious thing for young men of limited means in all sections of America, but in Kentucky. the kind is held in the rural regions THE grain dealers at Sidney are that at least one man does not give up his life-not to religion, but to one or another of the thousand feuds of that

-Whether It is a case of the office seeking the man or the man sceking the office, the search is a diligent one nowadays over a great many states
+Whether it is a case of the office seeking the man or the man seeking the office, the search is a diligent one nowadays over a great many states.

-Nebraska City dispatch: In July of THE GOVERNOR SAYS NO.
+THE GOVERNOR SAYS NO.